sm2495/System-forensics/README.md

 **Figure 2b:** Confirming file content has been overwritten.
 ![Figure 2b](after_deletion.png)
 **Step-by-step:**
-- Open the file in a hex editor or using `xxd group6_.txt`.
+- Open the file in a hex editor.
 - Verify that the file content consists entirely of zeros, indicating the original data has been overwritten and cannot be recovered.

 ---